Codeabhi096/customer-churn-prediction/README.md

 In this project, we:
 - Built a machine learning model to predict churn probability
-- Identified key churn factors
+- Identified key churn factor
-- Designed a Flask web app for live predictions
 - Used various visualization techniques to analyze user behavior

 ---